 - Article on Mashable: 4 new sites to help you take action after the Women’s March on Washington

 - 10 Actions / 100 Days

 - Swing Left: “Don’t despair.
 Mobilize.”
 That’s the tagline of Swing Left, a website that points out swing districts, or “places where the winner of the last House of Representatives election was determined by a thin margin.”
 The site helps you find the swing districts closest to you and, in turn, find progressive politicians to support.

 - March for Science

-I spotted this post on Facebook today, written by a Trump supporter, a woman with an Hispanic-sounding last name.
+I spotted this post on Facebook today written by a Trump supporter in response to the women’s march, a woman with an Hispanic-sounding last name.